casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/implementation.md

 This section briefly explains the contract methods used in our ERC20 contract.

-To see the full implementation of below contract methods, refer the [contract file](https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-token/src/main.rs) in Github.
+To see the full implementation of the below contract methods, refer to the [contract file](https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-token/src/main.rs) in Github.
 If you have any questions, review the [casper_erc20](https://docs.rs/casper-erc20/latest/casper_erc20/) library and the [EIP-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#) standard.

 Contract methods are: